-The average miles I expect out of a used ATV is 800 miles a year.
-So a 5-year-old ATV, I expect to have around 4,000 miles.
+The average miles I expect out of a used one is 800 miles a year.
+So at 5-year-old, I expect to have around 4,000 miles.

-Let me explain why I say 15 years max and 800 miles a year for ATVs.
+Let me explain why I say 15 years max and 800 miles a year.

 ATVs and side by sides are measured in both mileage and hours.